centre-for-educational-technology/la_pills/README.md

 ## System requirements

-* Drupal 8 (8.9 or newer) and should also be fully compatible with version 9
+* Drupal 9.1 (9.2 has a few changes that would still need testing)
 * PHP 7.3 or newer

 ## Usage and running in development

-* Setup Drupal 8 instance
+* Setup Drupal 9 instance
 * Go to `DRUPAL_ROOT/modules` and run
 `git clone git@github.com:centre-for-educational-technology/la_pills.git`
 * Make sure that required libraries are installed in